Blockchain-Technology-Lab/consensus-decentralization/docs/index.md

 - Parser
 - Mapping
+- Aggregator
 - Metrics

 The parser is responsible for pre-processing the raw data that comes from a full node.
 It produces a file with all the information that is needed for the mapping.

+The mapping takes the output of the parser, combines it with some other sources of information, and produces a new file that includes attribution data for each block and which mapping method was used to obtain it.

-The mapping takes the output of the parser and combines it with some other sources of information.
-It then outputs a file that reveals the distribution of resources to different entities.
+The aggregator takes as input the output of the mapping, as well as one or more time frames to aggregate over.
+It then outputs a file for each time frame that reveals the distribution of resources to different entities during that time frame.
 In this context, "resources" correspond to the number of produced blocks.

-This distribution is the input for the metrics module, which tracks various decentralization-related metrics and produces files with the results.
+These distributions are then the input for the metrics module, which tracks various decentralization-related metrics and produces files with the results.

 More details about the different modules can be found in the corresponding [Parser](parsers.md), [Mapping](mappings.md)